ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - integer
      - 0

-.. _nems-conf:
+.. _ufs-conf:

 ------------------------
-``nems.configure`` file
+``ufs.configure`` file
 ------------------------

 This file contains information about the various NEMS components and their run sequence.
 The active components for a particular model configuration are given in the *EARTH_component_list*.
 For each active component, the model name and compute tasks assigned to the component are given.
 A specific component might also require additional configuration information to be present.
 The ``runSeq`` describes the order and time intervals over which one or more component models integrate in time.
 Additional *attributes*, if present, provide additional configuration of the model components when coupled with the CMEPS mediator.

-For the ATM application, since it consists of a single component, the ``nems.configure`` is simple and does not need to be changed.
+For the ATM application, since it consists of a single component, the ``ufs.configure`` is simple and does not need to be changed.
 A sample of the file contents is shown below:

 .. code-block:: console